 Class activities are an important part of this course, not only to allow you the opportunity to work in a small group format, but also to provide alternate methods for learning/understanding the material.
 Active learning activities will occur during every class session throughout the semester.
 These activities will provide additional opportunities to work on the course concepts/material and receive help from the learning assistants and the instructor.
 We encourage questions and student interaction/discussion during these activities and our goal is to help you master all concepts we discuss in this course.
 The activities will be provided during class (either as handouts or presented on the PowerPoint slides).
-In-class questions, activities, and answers will NOT be posted on Canvas, however, if students wish to go over any in-class activities, questions, answers, etc., they are encouraged to meet with the instructor and/or the learning assistants (during office hours, group learning sessions or by appointment).
-Additionally, please register for iClicker Cloud (information on Canvas) as there will be activities in class that will utilize iClickers.
+In-class questions, activities, and answers will NOT be posted on Canvas, however, if students wish to go over any in-class activities, questions, answers, etc., they are encouraged to meet with the instructor and/or the learning assistants.